What is Somerset famous for? The answer isn’t as simple as you think!

 Visit The City of Bath Spa

 Simply put, Bath is one of the most beautiful cities in the world.
-It simply is.
+It really is.
 It has stunning stone baths built by the Romans, a majestic Abbey and those curving, swerving lines of architecture at the Royal Circus and Crescent.

 I love it so much I got married there.

-The city itself is now a UNESCO World Heritage Site and if I’ve made it sound stuffy, you should also know that you’ll find plenty of restaurants, clubs and shops there.
+Bath is now a UNESCO World Heritage Site and if I’ve made it sound stuffy, you should also know that you’ll find plenty of restaurants, clubs and shops there.
 There are even real spas.

-What about Bristol?
+What About Bristol?

 While popular opinion counts Bristol as part of Somerset, it is, apparently, now a city and a county in its own right.
 Yep, not even part of Avon.
 Weird, eh?
+But if you’re in the neighbourhood, check out these cool things to do in Bristol.

 Dunster